 Dietetic Internship Program Goals

-- 80% of program interns complete program/degree requirements within 150% of program length as defined in months (15 months).
+- At least 80% of program students complete program/degree requirements within 15 months (150% of program length).

-- 100% of Program Graduates will rate staff guidance during each supervised practice experience during the dietetic internship as satisfactory or above.
+- 100% of program graduates rate staff guidance, to meet basic competencies, as outlined for each supervised practice experience, as satisfactory or above.

-- 100% of program graduates will rate their overall confidence level that the internship prepared them as competent for entry level practice as satisfactory or above
+- 100% of program graduates rate their overall confidence level that the internship prepared them as competent for entry level practice, as satisfactory or above.

-- 75% of program graduates over a 5 year period are expected to be employed in nutrition and dietetics fields within 12 months of graduation
+- Of graduates who seek employment, 75% are employed in nutrition and dietetics or related fields within 12 months.

-- 85% of employers over a 5 year period, are satisfied with graduate preparation for entry-level practice
+- 85 % of employers are satisfied with graduate preparation for entry-level practice.

-- 85% of employers over a 5 year period, will rate the graduate’s development of critical thinking skills, organizational skills, customer service skills and communication skills as satisfactory or above
+- 85% of employers, will rate the graduates organizational skills, customer service skills, communication skills and overall commitment to professional growth and career development, as satisfactory or above.

 The program outcomes data are available upon request.